Melissa Helquist: Director

-Melissa is the Associate Director of the Community Writing Center and Associate Professor of English at Salt Lake Community College.
+Melissa is the Director of the Community Writing Center and Associate Professor of English at Salt Lake Community College.
 She has been teaching writing for the past twenty years in a variety of contexts: in writing centers, online, in the classroom, and from a canoe in the northwoods.
 She is a disability studies scholar and an accessibility advocate.
 She likes to bake and she will challenge anyone to a game of foosball.

 Sandra Salazar-Hernandez: Writing Assistant - Youth Program Coordinator